Skip to content

 This whole dance is automatic and invisible to the human reading their mail.
 It plays out in a few milliseconds, in the background, for every single email.

-What your DKIM record looks like
+What a DKIM record looks like

-The public key is published in DNS under a very specific name: <selector>._domainkey.your-domain.com.
+The public key is published in DNS under a very specific name: <selector>._domainkey.example.com.
 Here's a concrete example of a TXT record:

-s1._domainkey.your-domain.com.
+s1._domainkey.example.com.
 IN TXT

 "v=DKIM1; k=rsa; p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA..."

-s=(the selector) — this isn't a tag inside the record, but the prefix of the DNS name.
-The selector lets you publish several keys in parallel: one per sending provider, or an old one and a new one during a rotation.
+• s= (the selector) — this isn't a tag inside the record, but the prefix of the DNS name.
+The selector allows several keys in parallel: one per sending provider, or an old one and a new one during a rotation.
 It's the pivot of all DKIM management.
-We explore it in depth in the role of the DKIM selector.p=(the public key) — the public key, base64-encoded.
-This is the heart of the record.
-Crucial detail: deletingp=or emptying its value revokes the selector — receivers then treat the key as withdrawn.
-It's the clean way to disable a compromised key.k=(the algorithm) — the key algorithm,rsabeing by far the most common.
-Some modern infrastructures also accepted25519, which is more compact and often published as a second selector alongside RSA.v=DKIM1— the version, present at the start of every record.
+We explore it in depth in the role of the DKIM selector.

 One thing that trips up beginners: the public key is often too long to fit in a single 255-character DNS string.
 It then gets split into several quoted strings, which the resolver stitches back together.
 That's not an error — it's normal behavior.